 Practical Applications

 Consider the practical implications of using heptagons in your designs or projects.
-Think about how the shape will interact with other elements and how it will affect the overall aesthetic.
+Think about it: think about how the shape will interact with other elements and how it will affect the overall aesthetic.
 Heptagons can add a unique touch, but they can also be challenging to work with, so it’s important to plan carefully.

 Utilizing Software Tools